TRiamder/Nasdaq-forecasting/README.md

 ## Results
 **Evaluation Period: 01.01.2024 - 31.08.2025**
 - Out-of-Sample Return: 11.12%
+- The model does not yield as good returns as the Nasdaq, tough it ensures way less risk with a still solid return

 ![Equity_curve](results/plots/equity_curve_costs_test.png)

 ## Next Steps

 - Testing the model on real-time data
-- Evolving the tuning of the Trading Model and potentially the training of the ML Model into a rolling window approach
+- Evolving the tuning process of the Trading Model into a rolling window approach

 **Click [here](docs/technical_insights.md) to dive deeper into the technical aspects of the project**